President of Salisbury House Inc. and its affiliates and subsidiaries

 Vice President and Chief Operating Officer

-Cynthia “Cindi” Mazza is the Vice President and Chief Operating Officer of the Northeast Adult & Children’s Clinical /Residential Division for Salisbury Behavioral Health, Inc. Her career spans over 30 years working with children, youth and families within the Human Services field which includes clinical, administrative and executive positions.
+Cynthia “Cindi” Mazza is the Vice President and Chief Operating Officer of the Adult & Children’s Clinical /Residential Division for Salisbury Behavioral Health, Inc. Her career spans over 30 years working with children, youth and families within the Human Services field which includes clinical, administrative and executive positions.

 “I believe that to be a good leader you need to know when to follow,” said Cindi regarding her philosophy on leadership.

-Cindi began her tenure with Salisbury Behavioral Health in July 2005, as the Operations Director for the Northeast Adult Region overseeing all clinical programs within the region.
-During this time, she was able to build a strong team that enabled growth within the region with such programs as Assertive Community Treatment Teams and Psycho Social Rehabilitation programs.
+Cindi began her tenure with Salisbury Behavioral Health in July 2005, as the Operations Director for the Adult Programs overseeing all clinical programs.
+During this time, she was able to build a strong team that enabled growth with such programs as Assertive Community Treatment Teams and Psycho Social Rehabilitation programs.
 Cindi moved into her role as Vice President and Chief Operating Officer in 2012.
-She currently oversees all residential, clinical programs and community based programs within the Northeast Region.
+She currently oversees all residential, clinical programs and community based programs.

 “Being part of an agency that does whatever it takes to support not only those we serve, but employees as well, is a joy,” said Cindi.